faerryn/fey_neovim/README.md

 - [Updating/Upgrading](#updating-upgrading)
 - [FAQ and NOTICE Board](#faq-and-notice-board)

+# NOTICE: FEY is no longer maintained, since I'm stuck on Windows.
+Check out https://github.com/faerryn/fim for a very VimL config in the same spirit as FEY, but simpler.

 # FEY
 Fey is a configuration framework with bad defaults (so that you override them!) of Neovim inspired by [Doom Emacs](https://github.com/hlissner/doom-emacs).
 It uses [minpac](https://github.com/k-takata/minpac) as a package manager.
 Fey has two goals: